Simplicial descent for Chekanov-Eliashberg dg-algebras: Introduction

 Let $X$ be a $2n$-dimensional Weinstein manifold with ideal contact boundary $\partial X$, and let $(V,\lambda)$ be a $(2n-2)$-dimensional Weinstein manifold.
 A Weinstein hypersurface is a Weinstein embedding $(V, \lambda_V := \eval[0]{\lambda}_{V}) \hookrightarrow (X \setminus \Skel X, \lambda)$ such that the induced map $V \longrightarrow \partial X$ is an embedding, see \cite{avdek2012liouville,eliashberg2018weinstein,sylvan2019on,ganatra2020covariantly,alvarez2020positive}.
 Throughout this paper we use the notation $V \hookrightarrow \partial X$ to denote a Weinstein hypersurface.

-The main construction in this paper is that of a \emph{simplicial decomposition} of a Weinstein manifold $X$, which is a triple $(C, \boldsymbol V, \boldsymbol A)$ consisting of a simplicial complex $C$ and two sets $\boldsymbol V$ and $\boldsymbol A$ called \emph{handle data} and \emph{attaching data}, respectively.
-Both of these sets contain Weinstein manifolds and Weinstein hypersurfaces.
-Roughly speaking, using $\boldsymbol V$ we construct a \emph{simplicial handle} which we attach according to the attaching data $\boldsymbol A$ such that the result of the surgery is Weinstein isomorphic to $X$, see \cref{sec:intro_simplex_decompositions} for a more precise description.
+The main construction in this paper is that of a \emph{simplicial decomposition} of a Weinstein manifold $X$, which is a tuple $(C, \boldsymbol V)$ consisting of a simplicial complex $C$ and a set $\boldsymbol V$.
+The set $\boldsymbol V$ contains Weinstein manifolds and Weinstein hypersurfaces of various dimensions and is in bijection with the set of faces and face inclusions of $C$.
+Roughly speaking, using each Weinstein manifold $V \in \boldsymbol V$ we construct a \emph{simplicial handle}, such that when glued together according to $C$ gives $X$ up to Weinstein isomorphism, see \cref{sec:intro_simplex_decompositions} for a more precise description.
 The definition of a simplicial decomposition generalizes the notion of Weinstein connected sum \cite{avdek2012liouville,eliashberg2018weinstein,alvarez2020positive} and if we allow for Weinstein cobordisms with non-empty negative ends, simplicial decompositions may be used to give a surgery description of stopped Weinstein manifolds used in the study of partially wrapped Fukaya categories \cite{ekholm2017duality,sylvan2019on,ganatra2020covariantly,asplund2019fiber,asplund2021chekanov}.

-Weinstein handle decompositions of all $V\in \boldsymbol V$ determine a Weinstein handle decomposition of $X$ in the surgery presentation given by the simplicial decomposition.
-The main result of this paper is the following. \begin{thm}[\cref{thm:ce_descent}] Let $(C, \boldsymbol V, \boldsymbol A)$ be a simplicial decomposition of a Weinstein manifold $X$ and let $\varSigma(\boldsymbol h)$ denote the union of the Legendrian attaching spheres for the Weinstein top handles of $X$ in the surgery presentation given by the simplicial decomposition.
+In this paper we extensively use Weinstein handle decompositions, by which we mean a choice of presentation of a Weinstein manifold $X$ as a subcritical Weinstein manifold $X_0$ together with some number of Legendrian spheres in its boundary.
+We will denote such a choice of handle decomposition by $h$.
+A choice of Weinstein handle decomposition of each $V\in \boldsymbol V$, denoted by $\boldsymbol h := \left\{h_V\right\}_{V\in \boldsymbol V}$, determines a Weinstein handle decomposition of $X$ in the surgery presentation given by the simplicial decomposition.
+The main result of this paper is the following. \begin{thm}[\cref{thm:ce_descent}] Let $(C, \boldsymbol V)$ be a simplicial decomposition of a Weinstein manifold $X$ and let $\varSigma(\boldsymbol h)$ denote the union of the Legendrian attaching spheres for the Weinstein top handles of $X$ in the surgery presentation given by the simplicial decomposition.